YeZhou0226/nRF_Connect_SDK_Fundamentals/README.md

 5. Practice through hands-on exercises how to create an application from scratch, and how to add modules using Kconfig and modify the devicetree

+Lesson 4 – Printing messages to console and logging

+Learn how to print strings and formatted strings to a console using printk()
+1. Recognize the limitations of printk()
+2. Learn how to print strings and formatted strings to a console using the logger module
+3. Learn how to hex dump variables using the logger module
+4. Explore the logger module features
+5. Practice through hands-on exercises enabling/configuring software modules

 2023.2.13: Finished lesson 3.
 For Macbook, using built-in terminal in VS Code called "NRF TERMINAL" instead of PuTTY for serial output.
+Use VCOM1 for NRF TERMINAL.

+2023.2.14: Finished lesson 4.
+In Exercise2 proj.conf, make sure enable the logger module using "CONFIG_LOG=y".